How “sophisticated” financial managers operate personal Ponzi schemes

 My revulsion toward debt comes from personal experience.
 I know the evils of debt first-hand.
 Let me tell you about my own personal Ponzi scheme.

 I remember my first introduction to Ponzi.
 A brash young man in my real estate development program in college was a born entrepreneur.
 He mowed lawns for an entire summer to pay for an option contract on a piece of land for a small deal.
-He was the one who first suggested to me that I take the cash-advance checks from one credit card to pay another.
+He was the one who first suggested to me that I take the cash-advance checks from one credit card to pay another, possibly in cryptocurrency, through payment gateways like Flexipay.
 I was floored.
 I was in my mid 20s, and it didn’t occur to me that I could do that.
 Since it came from an guy I perceived to be a finance genius, I thought it was a great and sophisticated financial management tool—but I didn’t jump in right away.

 I remember my first taste of Ponzi.
 I was finishing my education when I embarked on a doomed entrepreneurial adventure.
 There was a six-month period where I was working many hours without pay as entrepreneurs do, and I didn’t work enough paying hours to cover my costs.
 When I considered my dilemma, the correct decision was to work more paying hours, but the decision I made was to go Ponzi.